Cog-Creators/Red-DiscordBot/docs/getting_started.rst

     basics of the Unix commands, such as navigating the system files or use a terminal text editor.

-    You should follow `this guide
+    You should follow `DigitalOcean's Linux basics guide
     <https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics>`_
-    from DigitalOcean which will introduce you to the Linux basics.
+    as an introduction.

 1. **Find a host**

   You need to find a server to host Red.
 You can rent a VPS (it can be free) on an online service.
-Please check :ref:`this page <host-list>` for more information.
+Please check :ref:`this list of hosts <host-list>` for more information.

   You can also buy a Raspberry Pi (~$20), which is a micro-computer that will